-Will car insurance cover my windscreen repairs or replacement?
+How car insurance can cover your windscreen repairs or replacement.

 Does car insurance cover broken glass?

 Different insurers may have their own conditions, but generally you can expect car insurance to cover damage to windows and windscreens, as it does other part of the car.

 Typically, insurers are able to choose whether they want to pay to repair or replace the glass as appropriate.
 Generally, this will simply be done based on the mechanic’s recommendation.